jenangel1282-lab/Capture-and-Analyze-Network-Traffic-Using-Wireshark/README.md

 Cybersecurity Internship from Elevate Lab
 Task 5: Capture and Analyze Network Traffic Using Wireshark

-Objective: To capture live network packets using Wireshark, identify basic network protocols and traffic types, and analyze packet details using protocol filters.
+Objective: To capture live network packets using Wireshark, identify basic network protocols and traffic types and also analyze packet details using protocol filters.

 Tools Used:
 1. Wireshark – Network packet capture and protocol analysis